 It’s entirely possible to save up to 6% in commission when selling in NYC by following a simple game plan.
 These steps include choosing a realistic sale price, taking professional photos, listing on the RLS Broker Database and learning how the sale process works in NYC.

-The vast majority of NYC FSBO sellers fail because they do not comprehensively advertise their listings on the correct real estate websites and local New York City broker database.
+The vast majority of NYC FSBO sellers fail because they do not comprehensively advertise their listings on the correct real estate websites and local New York City broker database, known as RLS.
 Advertising to buyer’s agents by listing in RLS is especially important in NYC since over 75% of the buyer base is represented by buyer brokers.

 Unfortunately, many NYC FSBO sellers think it’s sufficient to list their home with an unrealistic price and amateur photos on a few free real estate sites like Zillow and ‘see what happens.’
 What these sellers fail to understand is that selling real estate in NYC is largely based on momentum and first-impressions.

-Once you’ve wasted that first impression with bad photos and a fictitious asking price, there’s no going back.
+Once you’ve wasted that first impression with bad photos and an unrealistic asking price, there’s no going back.
 This is because every action you take as a seller portrays a story to the market place about the value of your listing and your demeanor as a seller.

 For example, if you write ‘NO BUYER AGENTS’ in your listing description, have difficulty selling and subsequently realize that most buyers have agents, many buyer agents who have already blacklisted your unit won’t give you a second chance.
 Similarly, if your initial asking price is laughable, many buyers won’t ever take you seriously, even after you reduce your price.